 Laura has been interested in rural family medicine since a young age and was mentored by family practitioners in rural Montana.
 She comes from a family of musicians and has been playing the harp since age 10.
 Some of her earliest exposures to health care were from playing harp at a nearby hospital or the hospice center—over the years, she’s taken that talent and continued to play the harp since in orchestras and ensembles!

 In her free time, Laura also enjoys hiking and baking, and, after being in New York, she’s excited to be in a place big enough to have a dog!
 Besides being fluent musically, Laura also speaks Spanish.
 Her career goal is to practice full spectrum family medicine in a rural community.
-She is currently working in Gresham, Oregon a the East Multnomah County Health Clinic where serve provides care to many Spanish speaking families as well as provides addiction treatment services to her patients.
+She is currently working in Gresham, Oregon at the East Multnomah County Health Clinic where serve provides care to many Spanish speaking families as well as provides addiction treatment services to her patients.

 Enrique is a native of Texas and New Mexico.
 He earned his bachelor’s degree at Mississippi College in Medical Sciences, where he was also awarded his school’s Gold Humanism Award.